tscornpropst/App-Module-Template/README.md

 [![Build Status](https://travis-ci.org/tscornpropst/App-Module-Template.svg?branch=master)](https://travis-ci.org/tscornpropst/App-Module-Template)
 [![Coverage Status](https://coveralls.io/repos/tscornpropst/App-Module-Template/badge.png)](https://coveralls.io/r/tscornpropst/App-Module-Template)

-Do we need another Perl module create?
+Do we need another Perl module creater?
 Probably not.
 But, here you go.

 __App::Module::Template__ is the guts to **_module-template_**, a command line utility to create a Perl project directory based off a template directory you define. **module-template** will initialize the directory for you the first time you run the program.
 The rest is up to you.

+The idea is to keep it simple and get out of your way.
+Any file you create in your template directory will get created in your project directory when you run **module-template**.
+You cannot run module-template more than once on a directory.
+If the file is a Template Toolkit template, it will be processed.
+Any other file is simply copied.
+If you create a directory in your template directory, it will appear in your project directory.

 When you run **module-template**, it looks for your template directory and config file in $HOME/.module-template.
 You can override these locations with command line options.
 Any values set in your config file will appear in your templates.
-Every template will get processed into a new directory matching your module name in the exact location as your template.
-Files with no template markup are copied over to their relevant location in your project directory.
+You are free to add/remove/rename the variables as you like.
+This puts your Perl projects completely under your control.
+Use as much or as little as you like.
+Define what makes sense for your environment.

 ## USAGE